apache/geode/Function-Best-Practices.md

 2. Entries across data regions have to return the same routing object (by implementing the PartitionResolver) for entries that have to be colocated.

 Take for instance, the classic Order management system, Customer -> (1-M) Orders -> (1-M) Shipments.
 And, say the application transacts or accesses data by joining related information together, but, only deals with one specific customer at a time.
 The idea here is all customers are partitioned, but, all associated Orders and, by corollary, related shipments are always collocated.
-With colocation established, GemFire will prune queries so that they run only on the correct partition.
+With colocation established, Geode will prune queries so that they run only on the correct partition.
 Similarly, transaction coordination will be reduced to an efficient, local lock.

-<a href="https://github.com/gemfire/apache-gemfire-staging/wiki/Colocating-related-entries-across-multiple-partitioned-regions">Here</a>  is an example which demonstrates how you can achieve colocation for the above scenario .
+[Here](Colocating-related-entries-across-multiple-partitioned-regions"> is an example which demonstrates how you can achieve colocation for the above scenario.

 ###Example use cases in finance where colocation is useful

 ####Bi-temporal data management for Financial Risk analytics

 In many applications, particularly in financial applications, data has a temporal nature - it is valid 'at' and possibly 'for' a specific period of time.
 Bi-temporal modeling includes valid time ranges for every entry in the cache.
 This causes significant growth in the quantity of data.
 Every update or delete operation is recorded as a new entry in the cache.
 Any data change operation becomes a new cache entry and uses a timestamp along with the business (i.e entry) key to uniquely identify the object.
 Applications typically want to access the value of a financial instrument or product at a particular point in time ('asOf' some timestamp).
-Such a time based request requires GemFire to execute a query (relational operators).
+Such a time based request requires Geode to execute a query (relational operators).
 The 'best practices' approach is to colocate all temporal data corresponding to any given business key (i.e. for a specific financial instrument).
 The temporal query can then be focused on a target subset of entries that can potentially satisfy the query.
 Growth of the system, in terms of handling additional financial instruments, is best achieved by establishing additional partitions in order to spread the data and processing across more machines.

 ####Pricing engine for Financial Derivative product pricing